 Example 4: Human blood

-One last thing you can put in front of the lens when you have got nothing else around you is, believe it or not, is yourself.
+One last thing you can put in front of the lens when you have nothing else around you, unbelievably, is yourself.
 Specifically, what’s inside you, your blood.

 The effect is even more pronounced if I do it in a darkened room with the lights turned off.